barbenhamou/NetflixProject/Wiki/WebApp/Movies.md

 ![](../../PreviewImages/Web/AdminDrop.png)

-# Adding a Movie
+# Adding Categories and Movies
-In order to add a movie, you first have to add at least one category:
+In order to add a movie, you first need to add at least one category:

 ![](../../PreviewImages/Web/AddCategory.png)